FabsMuller/Top_DevOps_Tools_2023/README.md

     Winner: GitHub actions

-    Obs: Not the most complete tool here, but let's say it's a KISS philosophy and if you think pipelines are commodities, simplicity helps.
+    Obs: Not the most complete tool here, but let's say it's a [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and if you think pipelines are commodities, simplicity helps.

 * 8-GitOps (CD):